Yankee Swap Rules

 8. Any single gift can only be swapped once per round.

-9. Once the round for the highest number player has completed player #1 can swap gifts with any other player (there is no futher swapping after that).
+9. Once the round for the highest numbered player has completed player #1 can swap gifts with any other player (for this final round there is no further swapping after that).

-Hard core rule additions.
-Useful if you have a large group.
+Hard core rule additions that can be useful if you have a large group.

 1. After taking your turn you must keep your gift out where other players can see it.